Further reading

 Swift, E. 2021.
 ‘Bracelets and Torcs’ in A Social Archaeology of Roman and Late Antique Egypt: Artefacts of Everyday Life by Swift, E; Stoner, J & Pudsey, A. Oxford University Press.
 Oxford.

 Tylecote, R.F.
 1986.
 The Prehistory of Metallurgy in the British Isles.
-London: Institute of Metals
+London: Institute of Metals.

 Warner, R. 1982: The Broighter hoard: a reappraisal and the iconography of the collar.
 In Scott, B. (ed), Studies on Early Ireland, 1982, 29-38